 VFC's state-of-the-art, climate-controlled archive houses more than 5,000 taped audio and video interviews and 20,000 historic and contemporary photographs, plus transcripts, field notes, family memoirs, and musical recordings.

 Through our week-long Discovering Community Summer Institute we provide training and resources for educators and students to acquire and apply both ethnographic field research and digital media production skills.
 We also provide direct service instruction in K-16 classrooms; teacher training through presentations and workshops at conferences; and through the Cultural Sustainability Institute, a workshop series for the general public, librarians, and community historians.

 Traditional Arts Apprenticeship Program

 For 20 years, our Traditional Arts Apprenticeship Program has supported the cultural retention of Vermont’s traditional arts by providing support to master artists working with apprentices in their communities.

-The Vision and Voice Gallery and Workspace provides a site for the planning, development and exhibition of new documentary work.
+The Vision & Voice Exhibit Program provides a site for the planning, development and exhibition of new documentary work.
 The program is inclusive of ethnographers and documentary artists at every career stage and welcomes projects in all media.